 There are several routes tourists would love to take and each of them has its advantages and disadvantages.
 I will be discussing each of them so that you can decide which route to take during your tour of 2 weeks in Sri Lanka.

-Let me be clear about a few things before proceeding to the itinerary.
+Let me be clear about a few things before proceeding to the itineraries.
 There is a lot more of authentic Sri Lankan experience if you go away from the beaten path and wander in to where no tourists go.
 Because everything in the famous touristy areas is prepared for tourists.
 Aimed at tourists.
 Almost any “authentic” experience you gain is actually artificially made for you.
 For example, the hospitality in a tourist area is not the hospitality in a rural village where no tourists go.
-This is a universal thing wherever in the world you tour.

 So if you want the genuine authentic experience of Sri Lanka then I would suggest you take a day or two to hop in a bus, travel to a rural village, and walk around a bit and talk to the people.
 Again, always have your google maps ready in order to find your way back to the hotel just in case you needed it.